usatales.com

 Generally, every bird loves to move from one location to another during the breeding season or in the winter season.
 But it is not the case for this bird.
 Because they are not migratory birds.
 Some of the birds from their flock migrate to South America from the Northern regions in winter.

-Black-bellied whistling ducks usually prefer short-distance migration instead of long-range migration only in winter or breeding season.
+They usually prefer short-distance migration instead of long-range migration only in winter or breeding season.

 5. Why they are considered noisy birds?

-As these species belong to the whistling duck family, hence it is also producing whistling sounds like other whistling ducks.
+As these species belong to the whistling duck family, hence it is also produce whistling sounds like other whistling ducks.
 Due to the whistling calls, they are said to be noisy birds.
 They use different sounds that they produce at the time of flight or swimming with a soft or high whistling noise.

 6. Why do they have large legs?